mcguinlu/ESH2019/index.md

 **Grand Total** | | **£1140** |

 ### Funding statement
-I appeciate that the costs
+I appeciate that the costs requested are substantial.
+As per your website, I am happy

 ## CV

-### Relevant Reserach Experience
+### Relevant Research Experience

-* **Jan 2019 - Present**: NIHR Doctoral Research Fellow / Reserach Associate in Evidence Synthesis
+* **January 2019 - Present**: NIHR Doctoral Reserach Fellow in Evidence Synthesis
-  * Currently underaking a PhD using evidence synthesis methodology to explore the link between blood lipid level concentrations and dementia risk.
+  * Building on the expereience gained throught my pre-doctoral Fellowship, I am currently underaking a PhD using evidence synthesis methodology, specifically individual participant data meta-analysis and triangulation mapprocahes, to explore the link between blood lipid level concentrations and dementia risk.
+  * In addition to my thesis project, I am currently involved in several evidence syntheses projects on a broad range of topics, three of which are Cochrane Collaboration systematic reviews.

 * **Sept 2016 - Dec 2018**: NIHR Evidence Synthesis & Systematic Review Methodology Research Fellow, University of Bristol
-  * Worked primarily on the *Risk of Bias In Non-randomised Studies - of Interventions (ROBINS-I)* risk of bias assessment tool.
-  * Performed user testing and developed an online implementation of the tool in association with the Computer Science department.
-This  project is currently in the User Acceptance Testing stage.
-  * *Teaching*: As part of my current role, I am involved in the development and delivery of materials as part of the University of Bristol's "Intro to Systematic Review and Meta-analysis" short course.
+  * Recent recipient of an NIHR Systematic Review Methodology Fellowship, with a focus on developing tools to allow for the assessment of risk of bias in non-randomised studies of interventions.
+  * Member of the Bristol Appriasal & Review of Research Group.

 ### Relevant Projects
 * *hetprior*: a Shiny web application that allows evidence synthesists to search a database of prior distributions to inform the heterogeneity parameter of their Bayesian meta-analytical models.
 Available [here](https://mcguinlu.shinyapps.io/shiny/).
+* ROBINS-I OWL: An online implementation of the ROBINS-I critical appriasal tool for epidemiological studies (currently in User Acceptance testing).
+This was a collaboration between myself and a member of the Computer Science department at the University.

 ### Education
+* **2021**: PhD Population Health Sciences, University of Bristol (candidate)
 * **2017**: MSc Epidemiology, London School of Hygiene and Tropical Medicine
 * **2016**: BA Genetics, Smurfit Institute of Genetics, Trinity College Dublin

 ### Selected publications